-Women treated with conjugated estrogens plus medroxyprogesterone acetate were reported to have a two-fold increase in the risk of developing probable dementia.
+Women treated with CE plus MPA were reported to have a 2-fold increase in the risk of developing probable dementia.
 Alzheimer's disease was the most common classification.

 ADVERSE REACTIONS - See BOXED WARNINGS, WARNINGS, and PRECAUTIONS.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.